kopos/ledjure/README.md

 # ledger

-A Clojure app designed to track the daily personal expense list using a text file on your phone or PC and stored in your own Google Drive XL worksheet.
+A Clojure app designed to track the daily personal expense list using a text file on your phone or PC and stored in your own Google Sheets.

 All expense and incomes are by default related to your wallet.
 Each line in the file relates to a single expense, income and or a balance checkpoint.
 All of the day's entries are headlined by the `dd-mmm` format.
 All expenses start with a `-` (minus), all incomes start with a `+`.